LF-denoising/LF-denoising/README.md

 python train.py --help
 ```

+The training process could take 1~2 hours, depending on your training configuration and the computation ability of your system.

 ## Testing LF-denoising

 Download the dataset ([here](https://zenodo.org/records/11274187)).
 Place all the TIFF files in `example_test` to `./datasets/example_test/`.